keboola/connection-docs/transformations/index.md

 go to our [Getting Started tutorial](/tutorial/manipulate/).*

 **Transformations** allow you to manipulate data in your project.
-They are the tasks you want to perform (Marketing data preaggregation, Tableau denormalizer, Integrity checker or Join marketing channels and sales, etc.).
+They are the tasks you want to perform (marketing data preaggregation, Tableau denormalizer, integrity checker, joining marketing channels and sales, etc.).

 In Keboola, all transformations operate on a copy of the data from Storage